-C. THOR Facility Suspensions/Removals
+C. Facility Suspensions and Removals

 Reports of standards violations typically result in immediate suspension from the THOR Directory pending an investigation.
 During the suspension new referrals to the facility are not made nor should supervisees be admitted to the facility.
 The facility director is notified via certified letter that the facility status has changed and SBPP staff work with the facility to address the alleged violations.
 If a violation is found the Board reserves the right to impose sanctions up to and including immediate removal from the THOR Directory.
-Upon removal, prison, probation and parole staff is notified and referrals cease immediately.
-In addition, any statement regarding Parole Board approval must be removed immediately from the facility's literature and website.
+Upon removal from the Directory, prison, probation and parole staffs are notified.